AB InBev ups offer for SABMiller as deadline looms

 The cash-and-share alternative is meant to be unattractive for institutional shareholders.
 It was designed "for and with" Altria and the Santo Domingos, who would have to pay large capital gains taxes on cash proceeds.

-Taking into account the discounted price of the share alternative, the new offer would involve AB InBev paying roughly 67 billion pounds.
-The previous offer would have seen the company pay 65 billion pounds.
+Taking into account the discounted price of the share alternative, the new offer would involve AB InBev paying roughly 67 billion pounds ($103 billion).
+The previous offer would have seen the company pay 65 billion pounds ($100 billion).

 While AB InBev boss Carlos Brito has not ruled out going hostile, the company has said it prefers a friendly deal.